nickvsnetworking/pyhss/docs/monit.md

 You can install Monit using your standard package manager, config is explained in the Monit docs, but an example following on from the service we saw before would be a ``monitrc`` file that contains:

 ```
+#Enable Web Service
+ set httpd port 2812 and
+     use address localhost  # only accept connection from localhost (drop if you use M/Monit)
+     allow localhost        # allow localhost to connect to the server and
+     allow admin:monit      # require user 'admin' with password 'monit'

 check process pyhss with pidfile /var/run/pyhss.pid
    start = "/usr/bin/pyhss start"
    stop = "/usr/bin/pyhss stop"